Matex600/social-edit-matt/README.md

   * My mentor Maranatha Ilesanmi has helped me with improving the styling on my page and motivating me to push through any struggles I have had as well as offering useful advice on site layout.
   * [Favicon](https://favicon.io/).- For converting my logo into a favicon.

   * [Fix NoReverseMatch](https://stackoverflow.com/questions/38390177/what-is-a-noreversematch-error-and-how-do-i-fix-it).- This article helped me fix a few of the errors I got creating this blog.

+  * [From CharField to ForeignKey](https://stackoverflow.com/questions/35999186/change-type-of-django-model-field-from-charfield-to-foreignkey). - This article helped me convert categories from Charfield to ForeignKey.

+  * [Class has no Objects](https://youtu.be/BSKniGNL5CQ).- Thank you for this video guiding me to install pylint to resolve this issue.

+  * [Fontawesome](https://fontawesome.com/).- Arrow icon in Navbar.

+  * [Tutor support](https://codeinstitute.net/).- Helped me Reset my database twice during my project after having issues with database.